jhburns/3GCI/Documentation/Blog.md

 - First
 - Second

+Added quotes by putting a `>` in front of the text.
+So this:
+`> Hello`

+Becomes this:
+> Hello

+Note: Other markdown still works in quotes, and make sure to still add "" to the actual quote

 ### Emoji
 Instead of copy-pasting them, you can just write `:name:` and the appropriate emoji gets inserted.
 For example ```I :heart: Jonathan``` becomes ```I ❤️ Jonathan```.